 Skip to content

-PyLate provides a streamlined interface to index and retrieve documents using ColBERT models.
+PyLate provides a streamlined interface to index and retrieve documents using ColBERT models, powered by our high-performance PLAID index.

 model = models.ColBERT(